Odyssey: Translations

 Johann Heinrich Voss' 18th-century translations of the epics are among his most celebrated works, (Note: Voss produced translations of other classics, too, and eventually revised his version of Odyssey, but that received a less favourable reception.) and profoundly influenced the German language.
-Johann Wolfgang von Goethe called Voss' translations transformational masterpieces that initiated interest German Hellenism.
-Anne Dacier translated the Iliad and Odyssey into French prose, (Note: Dacier's Iliad was critically well received; she provided historical and lingusitic commentary alongside it.) appearing in 1711 and 1716, respectively; it was the standard French Homeric translation until the late 18th century.
+Johann Wolfgang von Goethe called Voss' translations transformational masterpieces that initiated interest in German Hellenism.
+Anne Dacier translated the Iliad and Odyssey into French prose, (Note: Dacier's Iliad was critically well received; she provided historical and linguistic commentary alongside it.) appearing in 1711 and 1716, respectively; it was the standard French Homeric translation until the late 18th century.
 Antoine Houdar de La Motte, who could not read Greek, used Dacier's Iliad to produce his own contracted version of the Iliad and criticised Homer in the preface.
 (Note: Houdar de la Motte's translation was much shorter and modernised.
 His argument that he had improved upon Homer angered Dacier, who penned a 600-page rebuttal.)
 Dacier's translation of the Odyssey profoundly influenced the 1720s translation by Alexander Pope, (Note: Dacier did not speak English and, to read Pope's Odyssey, relied upon a poor translation of it; she condemned it in a prefatory note a new version of her Iliad.
 Pope admired Dacier and was hurt, but she died in 1720 before he could respond.) which he produced for financial reasons years after his Iliad.
 He translated twelve books himself and divided the other twelve between Elijah Fenton and William Broome; the latter also provided annotations.
 This information eventually leaked, harming his reputation and profits.
 The first Odyssey in the Russian language may have been Vasily Zhukovsky's 1849 translation in hexameter.
 Luo Niansheng began translating the first Chinese language Iliad in the late 1980s, but he died in 1990 before completing it; his student Wang Huansheng finished the project, which was published in 1994.
 Huansheng's Odyssey followed three years later.